VonC/gtarsum/README.md

 # gtarsum

-Compute hash for a tar file
+Compute hash for one tar file (or several tar files concurrently)

 ## Usage